Wills, Trusts & Probate

 Can I change or revoke my trust after it is created?

-How does a trust help avoid probate?
+How do trusts help avoid probate?

-Who should I choose as a trustee?
+How should I choose a trustee?

-What types of trusts are available in California?
+What types of trusts does California recognize?

 Can trusts help minimize estate taxes?